 Wintertime is already uncomfortable enough for many people, so you shouldn't have to put on an uncomfortable winter parka, too.
 Most of the models in this review have added in extra ways to make braving the cold and wind a bit more forgiving.

 Other features that may be important to you are internal phone pockets with headphone ports, snow skirts to really seal out the cold or built-in facewarmers.
 We really liked the features on the Canada Goose Expedition Parka.
 It has almost a dozen pockets, a snow skirt and a drawcord waist, not to mention a coyote fur trimmed hood.
-We also liked the features on our Best Buy winner, The North Face Gotham II Jacket.
-It comes with an array of pockets as well, including an internal Napoleon pocket that has a headphone channel so your electronics stay dry, a removable faux fur hood trim and a face gaiter.
-Other jackets, like the Columbia Gold 650 TurboDown, were barebones models with little more than two hand pockets.
+We also liked the features on both The North Face Gotham II Jacket and our Best Buy Marmot Fordham.
+Both come with an array of pockets, including an internal Napoleon pocket that has a headphone channel so your electronics stay dry.
+The Gotham and McMurdo jackets add removable fur hood lining and unique in class integrated face mask/neck gaiter.
+Other jackets, like the Columbia Gold 650 TurboDown and REI Stratocloud, were barebones models with little more than two hand pockets.

 Style is a personal choice, and we allow our personalities to show through some of our clothing choices, including a winter jacket.
 This review includes parkas that could be comfortably worn from a nice restaurant to a Broadway show, and ones that look clean and simple, but are more at home walking the dog or taking the gondola to the ski area.
 We have already talked about the differences between technical and casual parkas, and while technical jackets might be truly at home in the mountains, they are easily worn on casual occasions in urban settings, and can let some of your outdoorsy personality show through.
 Casual urban parkas don't usually work the other way though, as they may be missing crucial elements for safe winter adventuring, such as hoods, waterproofing or warmth.

-Most of the models we reviewed have a longer cut, which adds warmth and weather resistance and gives a different look than the waist length athletic cuts that most of the backcountry inspired jackets have.
-We really liked the style of the Patagonia Wanaka Down and Arc'teryx Koda, which are both stylish enough to dress up with, but can be worn while out snowshoeing or ice skating and still perform well.
+Most of the models we reviewed have a longer cut, which adds warmth and weather resistance and gives a different look than the waist length athletic cuts that most of the backcountry-inspired jackets have.
+We really liked the style of the Patagonia Isthmus and Arc'teryx Camosun, which are both stylish enough to dress up with, but can be worn while out snowshoeing or ice skating and still perform well.

 With few exceptions, quality winter outerwear is not inexpensive.
 For a quality winter parka, expect to make an investment, but you should expect that investment to pay off for at least a few years of consistent use, depending on the activity.
 Are you going to be in contact with razor sharp winter climbing gear like ice axes, or will you only be using the parka to get from home to the bus stop five days a week during the winter?
 After investing a large sum of money in a winter jacket, we want to feel like our investment is protected, so we like the lifetime guarantees of companies like Canada Goose and Patagonia, who will stand by the craftsmanship and materials of their products.

 One of the most important things we looked at is the outer fabric.
-The heavier duty, canvas-like outer material of The North Face Gotham II will withstand much more abuse than the thinner Pertex shell of the Patagonia Fitz Roy Parka.
+The heavier duty, canvas-like outer material of The North Face Gotham II will withstand much more abuse than the thinner Pertex shell of the Rab Neutrino or the whisper thin shell of the REI Stratocloud.
 Zippers, snaps and Velcro receive a lot of wear as well, so we looked at these closure systems to make sure they were durable enough for the tasks at hand.
 We gave our highest score in this category to the Canada Goose Expedition Parka.
 The large zippers, durable outer material and solid construction are sure to make this jacket last a lifetime.
 We were more concerned about the durability of the technical models that we tested.
-Those parkas will be used around sharp ice climbing tools, and the thin shells on the Rab Neutrino Endurance and Patagonia Fits Roy don't hold up well to an wayward ice screw or axe.
+Those parkas will be used around sharp ice climbing tools, and the thin shells on the Rab Neutrino Endurance and Columbia Turbo Down don't hold up well to an wayward ice screw or axe.